 The physical advantage of having no wires also comes with greater flexibility, if you want to cover more area there is no need to run more wires, sometimes it can just mean adding a few sensors.
 With that being said you want to make sure your business plans ahead and gets a controller with more the ability to add more zones to it without upgrading the actual controller.
 This way you can add more features as your budget allows and as the needs of the business change.

 Many businesses start with a small location and as they grow and gain clientele their office space needs increase, so most successful businesses won’t stay in their current location long term.
 The ability to be able to reuse the entire system in a different building, and expand it to a larger coverage area again are both very attractive features of going wireless!

-These days alarms can offer more than protection against theft, but a wide range of security equipment is now available wire free.
+These days alarms can offer more than protection against theft, but a wide range of home security camera equipment is now available wire-free.
 Some of these include Smoke detectors, gas and flood alarms, intercom systems, and security camera cameras.
 This adds to the benefits of any alarm but since so much is now available wireless there is no reason to not take the wireless plunge.

 Most devices feature a range of at least 300′ to 600′ between devices and the controller.
 Some go as high as 1000′